exxamalte/home-assistant-customisations/nsw-rural-fire-service-fire-danger/README.md

 and stores all details of the configured district.
 You can then use template sensors to present these details in Home Assistant.

+Please note: This version is compatible with Home Assistant version 0.117 onwards.

 ## Installation